 Aligning our habits to our goals makes us more productive and identifying only a few areas to work on (over working on all) makes progress seem achievable.

 When one thinks of work habits, they tend frequently to think of the habit as a stand alone action to repeat rather than identifying with the underlining purpose of that habit.
 Understanding why a habit is important to your work objectives helps provide the mental discipline to keep up the habit and perhaps even more importantly allows us to use lateral thinking and apply the habit to an alternative context or scenario.
 When one knows the good habits they must have for their position one can understand the difference between instigating and regimented habits and identify a manageable amount of habits to work on i.e. developing just instigating habits connected to the responsibilities you have.
-Developing your staff’s good work habits and helping them lose their bad ones is not only essential to productivity but it is also a great way of getting your team to respect and follow your leadership as it motivational to people to improve their habits.
+Developing your staff’s good work habits and helping them lose their bad ones is not only essential to productivity but it is also a great way of getting your team to respect and follow your leadership as it is motivational to people to improve their habits as by doing so their achieve more success and better themselves.
 So from now on push yourself and your staff to identify and aim for success habits as by doing so you and your team will achieve more and be more motivated.
 As a minimum I recommend that staff should have three habits they strive to work on and establish positively each month.